guillebot/grafana-tegrastats-telegraf/README.md

 '''
 ```

-### Then you can of course graph them, put alarms, etc as usual.
+### Then you can of course graph them, set alarms, etc. as usual.

 ## Notes:

 I didn't know [grok](https://code.google.com/archive/p/semicomplete/wikis/Grok.wiki), which is a nice line-parser a la regex.
 Here a couple of tools that I used to assemble the custom pattern:

 https://grokdebug.herokuapp.com/

 http://grokconstructor.appspot.com/do/match#result